cmudrc/pied-piper/docs/source/step-by-step.rst

    **Figure 1:** An example of manually defined infrastructure, after the baking process.
 The figure is from `Manual Creation <https://github.com/cmudrc/pied-piper/blob/main/examples/manual-creation/README.md>`_ example.

 ...  or use the methods to automatically generate the infrastructure.
 The generator method creates a gridworld for streets and randomlly distribute homes.
-It does NOT create market nodes:
+It does NOT create market nodes.
+For more details, visit :meth:`~piperabm.infrastructure.Infrastructure.generate`.

-- **homes_num**: Number of homes to be generated.
-- **grid_size**: Size of the grid in meters provided as list of two numbers showing the width and height of the grid.
-- **grid_num**: Number of grid cells in the provided as a list of two integers showing number of cells in the width and height of the world.
-- **imperfection_percentage**: Percetnage of random imperfections in the world.
-This is used to create a more realistic world by introducing some randomness in the grid structure.
-The percentage is calculated based on the length of the removed edges.

 .. code-block:: python